 1809, France.
 Captain Neuville is called to the front, leaving his future bride heartbroken.
 Her sister decides to write letters on his behalf to cheer her up.
 But it all goes south when Neuville reappears.

 Adding a little spice to a waning marriage, Anne and Bob, a wealthy and well-connected American couple, move into a manor house in romantic Paris.
-While preparing a particularly luxurious dinner for sophisticated international friends, our hostess discovers there are 13 guests.
+While preparing a particularly luxurious dinner for sophisticated international friends, our hostess discovers there are thirteen guests.
 Panic-stricken, Anne insists her loyal maid Maria disguise herself as a mysterious Spanish noble woman to even out the numbers.
-But a little too much wine and some playful chat lead Maria to accidentally endear herself to a dandy British art broker.
+But a little too much wine, and some playful chat, lead Maria to accidentally endear herself to a dandy British art broker.
 Their budding romance will have Anne chasing her maid around Paris and finally plotting to destroy this most unexpected and joyous love affair.

 56 of 69 people found this review helpful.